hauke-cloud/terraform-hop-hop-cluster/README.md

 This will display all the files and directories in the cloned repository.

 ## 📄 License

 This Project is licensed under the GNU General Public License v3.0

 - see the [LICENSE](LICENSE) file for details.

 ## :coffee: Contributing

 To become a contributor, please check out the [CONTRIBUTING](CONTRIBUTING.md) file.
-## :email: Contact

-For any inquiries or support requests, please open an issue in this repository or contact us at [contact@hauke.cloud](mailto:contact@hauke.cloud).